DID WALMART STOP SELLING BASEBALL CARDS

 In the years since, Walmart has slowly started testing the baseball card waters again but in a more limited fashion.
 A small number of stores now carry a basic assortment of newer packs and boxes during the peak baseball season months.
 Displays are often mixed in with other sports rather than standalone aisles.
 The company also sells cards through their online marketplace but not directly as a retailer.

-Read also: WHAT TO DO WITH BOXES OF BASEBALL CARDS
+Read also: BEST BASEBALL CARDS LIST

 For now, Walmart seems hesitant to fully reenter the baseball card market on a wide scale.
 The hobby may have stabilized some but remains a niche interest compared to its 90s heyday.
 Mass merchandisers like Target also avoid dedicated sections.
 Dollar stores have found success offering $1 packs that recapture impulse buys.
 Whether changing collector trends could eventually convince Walmart to expand baseball card offerings once more remains to be seen.